 - Being with people who can provide comfort measures, good information, positive words, and other forms of support (your partner, doula, midwife, nurse, or doctor)

 - Avoiding intrusive, painful, disruptive procedures if and whenever possible

-Prolactin is known as the “mothering” hormone.
-Prolactin production during and after labour helps the body prepare for breastfeeding (milk production, Montgomery gland development, and possibly areolar colour change), progressing labor, and helps the newborn adjust to life outside the womb.
+Known as the “mothering” hormone, Prolactin production during and after labour helps the body prepare for breastfeeding (milk production, Montgomery gland development, and possibly areolar colour change).
+It also progresses labour and helps the newborn adjust to life outside the womb.

 Prolactin’s main function is for breast milk production.
-High levels of prolactin combined with early introduction of breastfeeding can increase caretaking behaviors and help reduce the likelihood of postpartum mood disorders.
+High levels of prolactin, combined with the early introduction of breastfeeding, can increase caretaking behaviors and help reduce the likelihood of postpartum mood disorders.

 Low levels of prolactin are rare and usually only occur in people with a pituitary issue.
 It can cause:

-- A tougher transition for baby after birth
+- A tougher transition for the baby after birth

 - Slower or difficult growth for baby